-Friedman Benda presents “No-Thing,” an exhibition curated by Juan Garcia Mosqueda, with newly commissioned works from nine emerging architectural practices.
-“No-Thing” runs from January 18 to February 17, 2018, in Friedman Benda’s project space.
+Friedman Benda presents No-Thing, an exhibition curated by Juan García Mosqueda, with newly commissioned works from nine emerging architectural practices.
+No-Thing runs from January 18 to April 14, 2018, in Friedman Benda’s project space.

-“No-Thing” will feature new works by Andy and Dave (Brooklyn, NY), Ania Jaworska (Chicago, IL), Architecten dvvt (Gent, Belgium), Leong Leong (New York, NY), Milliøns (Los Angeles, CA), MOS (New York, NY), Norman Kelley (New York, NY, Chicago, IL), SO – IL (New York, NY), and Pezo von Ellrichshausen (Concepcion, Chile).
+No-Thing will feature new works by Andy and Dave (Brooklyn, NY), Ania Jaworska (Chicago, IL), architecten de vylder vinck taillieu (Gent, Belgium), Leong Leong (New York, NY), MILLIØNS (Los Angeles, CA), MOS (New York, NY), Norman Kelley (New York, NY, Chicago, IL), Florian Idenburg (SO – IL) (Brooklyn, NY), and Pezo von Ellrichshausen (Concepcion, Chile).